PlaidCloud/docs/docs/source/plaidcloud/getting_started/index.rst

 To access these:

 1) Open the **Analyze** tab on the left of the browser
-2) Select Projects or Workflows from the top of the screen
+2) Select Projects from the top of the screen

-The **Projects** tab provide user access security, information on all workflows in the project, entity aliases, and data tables that are able to be shared among workflows.
+The **Projects** area displays the projects you have access to and allows you to interact with those projects.
+Double clicking on the project record will open the project in a separate tab where you can view the project details as well as workflows, tables, data editors, logs, hierarchies, and user defined functions (UDFs) for the project.

 **Workflows** are contained within projects and hold the specific analytics workflow you need.
 Workflows are able to interact with other workflows in the same project giving you the ability to start and stop other workflows, move data